-Ototoxicity is the term health professionals use for medications and supplements that cause hearing loss.
+Ototoxicity is the term health professionals use for medications and supplements that cause hearing loss or tinnitus.
 Although physician-prescribed medications may be effective at treating specific illnesses, some of them damage the delicate hair cells in the inner ear responsible for hearing and balance in the process.

 Sometimes the damage is temporary – and sometimes it results in permanent loss of hearing.
 The risk for ototoxicity increases as the drug accumulates in your body.
 According to the American Speech-Language-Hearing Association (ASHA), there are currently more than 200 chemicals and medications that cause hearing loss and balance disorders.
 If you are taking any of these classes of drugs, ask your doctor if hearing loss is a concern.

 While these medications effectively fight infections, a specific classification of antibiotics known as aminoglycosides are considered to have hearing loss as a side effect.
 (One of the more commonly used aminoglycosides is gentamicin.)
 These are mostly prescribed to treat serious infections such as meningitis when other antibiotics haven’t worked.
 Newborn babies are particularly at risk.

 Cisplatin, a platinum-based chemotherapy, is often used to treat bladder, ovarian, and testicular cancers that have spread, as well as some other forms of cancer.
 Hearing loss side effects for this medication range from tinnitus and vertigo to temporary and permanent hearing loss.
 Scientists at Oregon Health and Science University, who discovered a strong correlation between platinum-based chemotherapy and hearing loss, are currently developing ways to deliver chemotherapy to tumors without damaging hearing health.